-One of the more common reasons a PC may refuse to start or experience issues can be tied to one of the most utilized components in the system: RAM.
-RAM issues can manifest in many different ways such as:
+One of the most common reasons a PC may refused to start or experience issues can be tied to an issue with your RAM.
+RAM issues can manifest in many different ways, including but not limited to:

 - Random PC restarts

-- Stop Code/Stop Screen, aka BSOD (Blue Screen of Death)
+- Stop Codes or Stop Screens, also known as BSODs (Blue Screen of Death)

 - No Signal to the Monitor